Evaluating Tools For Assessing Games With Systems Thinking Design Principles

 because games are intrinsically motivating and can facilitate learning of academic

-content and twenty- rst century competencies within complex and meaningful
+content and twenty- fi rst century competencies within complex and meaningful

 environments.
 Such games can also promote social skills (like communication,